Osama bin Laden (elephant)

-Osama bin Laden was a rogue bull elephant named after the terrorist leader Osama bin Laden.
-He was responsible for at least 27 deaths and destruction of property in the jungled Sonitpur district of the Indian state of Assam.
+Osama bin Laden was a rogue bull elephant named after militant leader Osama bin Laden.
+He was responsible for at least 27 deaths and the destruction of property in the jungled Sonitpur district of the Indian state of Assam.
 After a two-year rampage from 2004 to 2006, the elephant was eventually shot, though some were doubtful that the correct animal had been killed.
+Two other now-deceased killer elephants active following 2006 were also given the name "Osama bin Laden" or "Laden".

 Attacks

 Osama bin Laden was a rogue bull elephant active in the Indian state of Assam, in the vicinity of Behali, near Tezpur.
 The state capital, Guwahati, is 150 mi southwest of Behali.
 The province has an estimated population of 5,300 Asiatic elephants.

-The elephant was mockingly named after the terrorist Osama bin Laden.
-At the time of the attacks, the elephant was thought to be between 45 and 50 years old.
+Named after the militant leader Osama bin Laden, at the time of the attacks, the elephant was thought to be between 45 and 50 years old.
 He measured between 9 and 11 ft tall.
 He was given the status of a "rogue" elephant in the summer of 2006 after his death toll reached double-digit figures.

-The elephant was said not to fear firecrackers or fire.
+He was said not to fear fire or firecrackers.
 During his attacks, he killed 27 people in the state of Assam, including 14 during the six months preceding his death.

-In northeastern India, human and elephant conflicts have become problematic.
 Expansion of human activities and destruction of elephants' natural habitat has resulted in elephants foraging for food where humans are situated.
-From 2001 to 2006 in Assam, more than 250 people were killed by elephants; distraught villagers killed 268 elephants, mainly by poisoning.
+From 2001 to 2006 in Assam, more than 250 people were killed by elephants; villagers killed 268 elephants, mainly by poisoning.

 Death

 Indian officials issued a "shoot to kill" directive for Osama bin Laden in mid-December 2006, with a deadline of the end of the month.
 On 18 December, it was announced that the elephant had been tracked to a tea plantation near Behali, a town 90 mi north-west of Guwahati.
 Local villagers used drums and fire to trap the elephant in the corner of the plantation.
-He was approached by hunter Dipen Phukan; however, once the elephant realised what was about to happen he charged the hunter, who killed him as he rapidly approached.
-Phukan said, "It was charging towards me and I kept firing.
+He was approached by hunter Dipen Ram Phookun; however, once the elephant realised what was about to happen he charged the hunter, who killed him as he rapidly approached.
+Phookun said, "It was charging towards me and I kept firing.
 Another few yards and it would have run over me."
 It had been identified as Osama bin Laden as it had no tusks.

 However officials were concerned that it was not the right elephant, with the death taking place a considerable distance – 50 mi – from where he had been seen previously.
 Forestry officials were accused of killing an innocent elephant, while conservation groups were concerned about the possibility of revenge attacks by other elephants of the same herd.